 Flowering trees should be planted during the spring or in the early fall, at least six weeks prior to your first frost.
 They should be located in full to partial sunlight and do best if their soil is kept moist but not over saturated.

-Carefully consider planting depth before digging the planting hole for your new trees.
+Planting: Carefully consider planting depth before digging the hole for your new trees, and follow the steps below.

-4. Add 2 to 3 inches of mulch around the trees and water regularly, approximately 1 inch of water per week.
+- Add 2 to 3 inches of mulch around the trees and water regularly - approximately 1 inch of water per week.

 Watering: The amount of water that each flowering tree needs varies.
-However, you will increase the watering schedule in areas where there is a warmer climate, and reduce them during winter or cooler climates.
+However, you'll want to increase the watering schedule in areas where there's a warmer climate, and reduce them during winter or cooler climates.

 Fertilizing: To encourage flower production, we recommend a fertilizer that contains a small percentage of nitrogen and a higher percentage of phosphorous and potassium.
 Be careful not to use fertilizers containing a high amount of nitrogen because it may burn the roots.